Site Logo

 General eligibility criteria:

 If you think you might be eligible to receive Social Security survivor benefits after the death of a beneficiary, there are some steps you’ll need to take to apply for them.
-The first is reporting the death to the Department of Social Security.
+The first step is by reporting the death to the Department of Social Security.
 You can also begin the application process at the time you report the death.

 The heir/heirs may request to receive from the Department of Social Security the balance of Social Security Benefit/s which should have been entitled to the late beneficiary.